Emerald ash borer: Invasiveness

 Outside its native range, emerald ash borer is an invasive species that is highly destructive to ash trees in its introduced range.
 Before emerald ash borer was found in North America, very little was known about the insect in its native range aside from a short description of life-history traits and taxonomic descriptions, which resulted in focused research on its biology in North America.
-The insect was first identified in Canton, Michigan (near Detroit), in 2002, but it may have been in the U.S. since the late 1980s.
+The insect was first identified in Canton, Michigan in 2002, but it may have been in the U.S. since the late 1980s.
 It is suspected that it was introduced from overseas in shipping materials such as packing crates.

 Without factors that would normally suppress emerald ash borer populations in its native range (e.g., resistant trees, predators, and parasitoid wasps), populations can quickly rise to damaging levels.
-After initial infestation, all ash trees are expected to die in an area within 10 years without control measures.
-Every North American ash species has susceptibility to emerald ash borer, as North American species planted in China also have high mortality from infestations, but some Asian ash species are resistant, including F. baroniana, F. chinensis, F. floribunda, F. mandshurica, and F. platypoda.
+After initial infestation of an area and without control measures, all ash trees are expected to die within 10 years.
+Every North American ash species is susceptible to emerald ash borer, but some Asian ash species are resistant, including F. baroniana, F. chinensis, F. floribunda, F. mandshurica, and F. platypoda.